Posts Categorized ‘car reviews’

 Firstly there are some changes to the look of the vauxhall astra from previous models is minor and not the change which makes us wow, however there worth a mention and include new lights, a different bumper and a choice of trims.

-The engine is driven via a 6 speed manual car gearbox and subsequently the car can keep up with the newest hatchbacks on the market and the car performs like a dream by providing a smooth yet powerful drive through the gears making overtaking a simple pleasure and it ain’t bad with noise on the motorway either.
-Of course all this comes at a price of fuel efficiency but not as much as you think with a nice 36.7mpg, a 6mpg improvement from the previous model and cutting C02 output by a extra 14 percent (another reason its my favorite vauxhall car part for this car)
+The engine is driven via a 6 speed manual car gearbox and subsequently the vehicle can keep up with the newest hatchbacks on the market and it performs like a dream by providing a smooth yet powerful drive through the gears making overtaking a simple pleasure and it ain’t bad with noise on the motorway either.
+Of course all this comes at a price of fuel efficiency but not as much as you think with a nice 36.7mpg, a 6mpg improvement from the previous model and cutting C02 output by a extra 14 percent .

 One interesting fact autoexpress point out is that you would be better off with the lower bhp 1.9 litre CDTI turbo diesel vauxhall astra instead for the tax benefits.